ixanza/Equanimity/README.md

 **Note:**
 Please check that vsync is set to disable in enblocal.ini otherwise you will either be stuck compiling shaders or a black screen, or the menu with no options.

+## How to start up Equanimity

+Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
+Once its launched there will be a dropdown box on the top right and a big run button next to it.
+Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

+## Updating

+If this Modlist receives an update please check the Changelog before doing anything.
+Always backup your saves or start a new game after updating.

+**Wabbajack will delete all files that are not part of the Modlist when updating!**

+This means that any additional mods you have installed on top of the Modlist will be deleted.
+Your downloads folder will not be touched!

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 ## Noteworthy Mods

 ### Gameplay